Rural Community Development In Laos

 The new rural community development project would consist of 2 school buildings, 8 classrooms and 4 toilets.
 Imperatively, community involvement in the project encourages a sense of project ownership and inclusion.

 The Nong Tae villagers provided all the wood for the project and contractors were chosen from the Champasak area.
 In addition, payment for the work was made in 4 installments contingent on progress and work quality.
 Furthermore, 5% of final payment will be withheld for one year to guarantee work quality.
 Also, the government would provide the teacher’s salaries and teaching materials after completion of the rural community development project.

 Construction of the new primary school began in September 2013 and was completed in the spring of 2014.
 Therefore, the opening ceremony was held in September 2014.
 Fortunately, I would be able to personally attend the opening ceremony.

-Baci Spiritual Ceremony
+Baci Ceremony at School Opening

 “Baci (also spelt basi) is specific ceremony in Laos which has been practiced for hundreds of years.
 The term commonly used is “sou khuan” which means “spirit enhancing or spirit calling”.
 The ceremony involves the tying of white cotton strings around person’s wrists and the prayer saying or well wishing for the person that the baci ceremony is intended for.”